erizov/Professor/semester_3/lecture_10_graph_algorithms/bfs/README.md

 1. Implement Bfs from scratch
 2. Analyze time and space complexity using Big O notation
-3. Identify when to use this approach vs. alternative approaches
+3. Identify when to employ this approach vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
-5. Apply this algorithm to tackle real-world problems
+5. Apply this strategy to tackle real-world problems
 6. Visualize graph traversal and understand edge cases

 ### Short Description